Visiting the Washington DC on a short holiday can be daunting.

 The lights, water, and solitude create the perfect atmosphere for relaxation and peace of mind.

-The paths are as well lit as the fountain and offer safety to late visitors as well as the ability to see some of the plants in rare light.
+The paths are as well-lit as the fountain and offer safety to late visitors as well as the ability to see some of the plants in a rare light.

 The cherry blossoms are beautiful during the day, but take on a magical atmosphere during in the light of the setting sun.

 The Cherry blossoms bloom for only a few days so keep an eye on cherryblossomwatch.com.

 Plan your trip around the time they will bloom.